microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Select-EntraGroupIdsUserIsMemberOf.md

 ## Description

-the Select-EntraGroupIdsUserIsMemberOf cmdlet selects the groups that a user is a member of in Microsoft Entra ID.
+The Select-EntraGroupIdsUserIsMemberOf cmdlet selects the groups that a user is a member of in Microsoft Entra ID.

 ## Examples